- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 Most fat loss peptide stack articles treat AOD-9604 and semaglutide as interchangeable options.
 They are not.
 These two compounds hit entirely different receptor families, activate different tissues, and work through completely separate biological pathways.
 That non-overlap is the whole point of stacking them.
-And your genetics determine whether each half of it actually works for you.
+What your genetics change is how much you should expect from each half.

 The FDA advisory committee vote on AOD-9604 compounding eligibility: 0 in favor, 12 against.
 December 4, 2024.
 No appeal is pending.

 That vote matters more than any protocol detail.
 We will come back to it.
-For now, here is what you need to understand first: why this stack makes pharmacological sense, which genetics predict synergy, and which genetics mean half the stack will not fire for you at any dose.
+For now, here is what you need to understand first: why this stack makes pharmacological sense, and which genetics change what you should expect from each half of it.

 Plain English: Semaglutide tells your brain to want less food.
 AOD-9604 tells your fat cells to release stored fat directly.
 These are two different conversations in two different places.
 You can have both at once.
 That is the stack.